MicrosoftDocs/azure-docs/articles/cloud-shell/persisting-shell-storage.md

 ### Use existing resources

 By using the advanced option, you can associate existing resources.
 When the storage setup prompt appears, select **Show advanced settings** to view additional options.
 Existing file shares receive a 5-GB user image to persist your `$Home` directory.
-The drop-down menus are filtered for your assigned Cloud Shell region and the locally redundant storage and geo-redundant storage accounts.
+The drop-down menus are filtered for your assigned Cloud Shell region and the locally-redundant storage and geo-redundant storage accounts.

 ![The Resource group setting](media/advanced-storage.png)